msprev/panzer/README.md

 Pull requests welcome:

-  - Lua filters using pandoc 2.0’s built-in interpreter not yet supported
   - Slower than I would like (calls to subprocess slow in Python)
   - Calls to subprocesses (scripts, filters, etc.) block ui
-  - No Python 2 support
   - [Possible issue under Windows](https://github.com/msprev/panzer/pull/9), so far reported by only one user.
 A leading dot plus slash is required on filter